hildobby/Complex_System/README.md

 1. Bring the 1 dimension Bak-Snappen model to 2 dimensions and 3 dimensions
 2. Evaluate different results from the model:
     * Avalanche time and compare it between several models
-    * Mutation distance (Check if power still applies here)
+    * Mutation distance (Check if power law still applies here)
     * Cluster sizes
     * Evolutionary time
-3. Test the data withe the [powerlaw](https://pypi.org/project/powerlaw/) package
+3. Test the data with the [powerlaw](https://pypi.org/project/powerlaw/) package